predragnikolic/sublime-git-diff-view/README.md

 The default keybinding for toggling the view is `ctrl+shift+g`(Linux) or `alt+shift+g`(Mac).
 The git view won't open if there are no git changes.

-Inside the `Git Status` view you can use the following keybinds:
+Inside the `Git Status` view you can use the following keybindings:

 ```
   a - stage/unstage a file